Surgeons with the Penn Medicine Department of Neurosurgery

 Director, Human Brain Tumor Tissue Bank

 John Templeton, Jr., M.D.
-Associate Professor in Neurosurgery
+Professor in Neurosurgery

 Residency Program Diector, Director of Neurotrauma